kannans89/graphql-learning/6.HelloWorldExample/HelloWorld.md

 ## Step 4: Create a  Resolver

 a.The next step is to add some code to process the request for greeting field.
 This is specified in a **resolver**.
 The structure of the resolver function must  match the schema.
+Add the following code snippet in the **server.js** file.

 ```javascript